 - The RBCN will use the species distribution modelling (SDM) decision support toll MaxEnt (Phillips et al., 2006) to develop a model to spatially predict areas of higher and lower probability for the Richmond birdwing butterfly.
 This model will then be projected onto future climate scenarios to show where the butterfly has the highest probability of occurring as the climate continues to change.

 Both the ‘Mapping the spread of Dutchman’s pipe vine’ and ‘Modelling the current and future range of the Richmond birdwing butterfly under climate change’ projects have been funded by proceeds of a fundraising event run by the Australasian Society of Zoo Keeping (ASZK).
 Approximately 25 zoos and wildlife parks across Australia and New Zealand participated in ‘Bowling for Birdwings 2015’ as part of the ASZK’s annual fundraiser.
-The proceeds were donate to the RBCN to fund the recovery of the butterfly species.
+The proceeds were donated to the RBCN to fund the recovery of the butterfly species.